uschen/docker-rpi4-imagebuilder/README.md

 ## 1st Login
 The **default login for this image is unchanged** from the ubuntu server default image: **ubuntu/ubuntu**.
 Note also that the **RPI4 SHOULD Be connected to ethernet for first login**, as the ubuntu startup cloud sequence wants a connection.
 After the network starts, you should be able to ssh to the IP of the RPI with username ubuntu, where you will be prompted to change the password.
+Note that this also pulls down the linux kernel source at boot to populate /usr/src/linux-headers-  so that might take a little time in the background.

 Do setup the Time Zone using ```sudo dpkg-reconfigure tzdata```.
 You can also use ```nmtui``` to configure the wireless network after doing ```sudo apt install network-manager```.